freenas/freenas-docs/userguide/storage.rst

   the same person who gains access to the disks, the data will be vulnerable to decryption.

-* Protect the key with a strong passphrase and store all backups of the key securely.
+* Protect the key with a strong passphrase and store all key backups securely.
 If the encryption key is lost, the data on the disks is inaccessible.
 Always back up the key!

 * Encryption keys are per ZFS volume (pool).
 Each pool has a separate